alisawuffles/academic-kickstart-old/content/project/audio-captioning.md

 # slides: example
 ---

-Developing a transformer model that generates natural language descriptions of audio clips using the recently released [Clotho dataset](https://arxiv.org/abs/1910.09387), the first audio caption dataset where captions are collected without accompanying video.
+Developing a transformer model that generates natural language descriptions of audio clips using the recently released [Clotho dataset](https://arxiv.org/abs/1910.09387), the first audio caption dataset with captions collected without accompanying video.